sam-codemwas/ISC2-/README.md

 # 🛡️ ISC2 Certified in Cybersecurity (CC) – Study Repository

 Welcome to my ISC2 Certified in Cybersecurity (CC) study hub!
-This repository is designed to help learners prepare for the **entry-level cybersecurity certification** offered by [ISC2](https://www.isc2.org/Certifications/CC).
-Whether you're just starting out or brushing up on fundamentals, this repo provides structured notes, resources, and practice tools aligned with the official exam domains.
+This repository is designed  for the **entry-level cybersecurity certification** offered by [ISC2 aligned with the official exam domains.

 ---

 ## 📚 What’s Inside